 \begin{lemma}[Existence of Control Function] Under the model in (\ref{1})-(\ref{2}) and Assumption \ref {assumption:cv}:

 \end{lemma} All proofs are provided in the Appendix.
 The intuition behind Lemma \ref {lem:cv} is based on three observations.
 First, $V=\eta$ when $C>0,$ so that conditioning on $V$ is identical to conditioning on $\eta$ in the selected population.
-Second, conditioning on $Z$ and $\eta $ makes selection, \emph{i.e.} $C>0$, deterministic.
+Second, conditioning on $Z$ and $\eta $ makes the selection, \emph{i.e.} $ C>0 $, deterministic.
 Therefore, the distribution of $\varepsilon $, conditional on $Z$ and $\eta $, does not depend on the condition that $C>0$.
 The final observation, namely our assumption that $(\varepsilon,\eta) \perp \!\!\!\perp Z,$ is sufficient to prove the Lemma.

-We consider two classes of objects which are interesting for econometric inference.
+We consider two classes of objects of interest.
 These are: (1) local effects conditional on the value of the control function, and (2) global effects based on integration over the control function.